ppatrickkkk/Stockbit_bibit_test/README.md

 Also this is my first time to create framework Fronted End Automation from zero scratch report on target folder , and the name is cucumber.json

+appium server need start manually by terminal or other appium server gui client

 tools implemented:
 maven repo for depedencies
 - selenium